KeLin666/KeLin666.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Ke Lin (Chinese: 林柯, PinYin: Lín Kē, Pronounce: Clean).
-I am a junior student in Department of Physics, Shanghai Jiao Tong University (SJTU).
+Hi, this is Ke Lin.
+I am a senior student in Department of Physics, Shanghai Jiao Tong University (SJTU).

+In Summer 2023, I visit Harvard and work as a full-time undergraduate research fellow in [Prof. Eric Heller's Group](https://www-heller.harvard.edu/).
+Our potential project are superwire,

+From Jan 2023 to May 2023, I am an exchange student at Massachusetts Institute of Technology (MIT).
+I select the following class, 8.292[J] Fluid Physics, 8.422 Atomic and Optical Physics II, 8.431[J] Nonlinear Optics.

+From Sept 2021 to now, I work as a part-time undergraduate researcher in [Prof. Fangwei Ye's Group](https://www.physics.sjtu.edu.cn/jsml/yefangwei.html).
+My research topic are 3-Dimensional Branched Flow and Nonlinear Branched Flow.

 From Apr 2020 to Sept 2021, I work as the team leader of representative team of Shanghai Jiao Tong University, participated in the China Undergraduate Physics Competition (CUPT, IYPT in China).
 We got First Prize in the final defense of our experiment result, this is the first time our school had got this prize since attending this competition.
 [Here](https://github.com/KeLin666/KeLin666.github.io/blob/master/files/2-Circling%20Magnet.pdf) is a brief introduction to our research.

-From Sept 2021 to now, I work as a part-time undergraduate researcher in [Prof. Fangwei Ye's Group](https://www.physics.sjtu.edu.cn/jsml/yefangwei.html).
-My research topic are 3-Dimensional Branched Flow and Nonlinear Branched Flow.

-From Jan 2023 to now, I am an exchange student at Massachusetts Institute of Technology (MIT).
-I select the following class, 8.292[J] Fluid Physics, 8.422 Atomic and Optical Physics II, 8.431[J] Nonlinear Optics.

-In Summer 2023, I will visit Harvard and work as a full-time internship researcher in [Prof. Eric Heller's Group](https://www-heller.harvard.edu/).
-Our potential project are experimental realization of Branched Flow, study of Bragg scattering.

 My research interests lie in the following four parts: Branched Flow, Novel state in Factal system, Non-Hermitian Topological Physics in Photonics.